 One of the most important aspects of overall financial health is maintaining a good credit report and credit score.
-Unfortunately, too many Americans don't know how important credit reports are or don't know how to improve their credit after bankruptcy.Speak with a Bankruptcy Lawyer Today
+Unfortunately, too many Americans don't know how important credit reports are or don't know how to improve their credit after bankruptcy.Speak to a Bankruptcy Lawyer Today

 The Fair Isaac Corporation has developed a method of assessing borrower risk.
 This assessment comes in the form of your FICO credit score, which can fall between 300 and 850.
 Those with "excellent" credit (a score between 760 and 850) benefit from greater access to credit, lower interest rates and more.